andrew/ultimate-awesome/README.md

 ### Mathematica Lists
 - [awesome-wolfram-language](https://github.com/cabralski/awesome-wolfram-language) - A curated list of Wolfram Language packages and resources.

+### Objective-C Lists
+- [Awesome-iOS](https://github.com/ElfSundae/Awesome-iOS) - A curated list of most common & awesome iOS frameworks, libraries, tools, components and much more.
+- [awesome-iOS-Library-Curator](https://github.com/pranavlathigara/awesome-iOS-Library-Curator) - A review of each project I "Starred" On GitHub.

 ### TeX Lists
 - [awesome-uva](https://github.com/garciparedes/awesome-uva) - A curated list of UVa projects.

 ### Julia Lists
 - [awesome-julia-datasciences](https://github.com/widged/awesome-julia-datasciences) - Resources about Julia for DataSciences / Machine Learning.
 - [awesome-sciml](https://github.com/Mathepia/awesome-sciml) - Awesome-spatial-temporal-scientific-machine-learning-data-mining-packages.
 Julia and Python resources on spatial and temporal data mining.
 Mathematical epidemiology as an application.
 Most about package information.
 Data Sources Links and Epidemic Repos are also included. .

-### Objective-C Lists
-- [awesome-iOS-Library-Curator](https://github.com/pranavlathigara/awesome-iOS-Library-Curator) - A review of each project I "Starred" On GitHub.

 ## Other Lists